The Mark of Zorro chapter 26 An understanding

 Señorita, you have saved me in a way.
 I shall languish because you do not return my love.
 Then men will think they know the reason when I dream in the sun and meditate instead of riding and fighting like a fool!
 I shall be allowed to go my way in peace, and there shall be a romantic glamour cast about me.
 An excellent thought!”

-Señor, you are incorrigible!” the Señorita Lolita exclaimed, laughing.
+, you are incorrigible!” the Señorita Lolita exclaimed, laughing.

-Then Don Diego continued the deception by playing his guitar and singing a verse of a song that had to do with bright eyes and love. and his wife glanced at each other again, this time in apprehension, and wished that he would stop, for the scion of the Vegas had many superiors as musician and vocalist, and they feared that he might lose what ground he had gained in the señorita’s estimation.
+Then Don Diego continued the deception by playing his guitar and singing a verse of a song that had to do with bright eyes and love.
+Don Carlos and his wife glanced at each other again, this time in apprehension, and wished that he would stop, for the scion of the Vegas had many superiors as musician and vocalist, and they feared that he might lose what ground he had gained in the señorita’s estimation.

 But if Lolita thought little of the caballero’s singing, she said nothing to that effect, and she did not act displeased.
 There was some more conversation; and just before the siesta hour Don Diego bade them buenas dias and rode away in his gorgeous carriage.
 From the turn in the driveway, he waved back at them.